Luca Barbareschi

-Luca Giorgio Barbareschi (born July 28, 1956) is an Italian actor, filmmaker, businessman, and politician.
+Luca Giorgio Barbareschi (born 28 July 28 1956) is an Italian actor, filmmaker, businessman, and politician.
 He is known for playing Mark Tomaso in the 1980 Italian horror film Cannibal Holocaust.
 He also represented Sardinia in the Italian Chamber of Deputies between 2008 and 2014.

 Early life and education

-Barbareschi was born on July 28, 1956 in Montevideo, Uruguay, to Francesco Saverio, an engineer and former World War II partisan from Milan, and Maria Antonietta Hirsch, an economist of Ashkenazi Jewish descent.
+Barbareschi was born on 28 July 1956 in Montevideo, Uruguay, to Francesco Saverio, an engineer and former World War II partisan from Milan, and Maria Antonietta Hirsch, an economist of Ashkenazi Jewish descent.
 His parents divorced when he was six and he moved to Milan, where he attended the Leo XIII Institute during the 1960s.
 In 2008, he alleged that a Jesuit priest at the Institute had sexually abused him between the ages of eight and thirteen.

 Career

 Theater and film

 Barbareschi studied acting with Alessandro Fersen and began his professional career in 1970 as an assistant director to Virginio Puecher at the Teatro di Verona.
 He spent a year as an assistant director at the Lyric Opera of Chicago before moving to the Metropolitan Opera in New York City under Frank Corsaro.
 He later enrolled in the Actors Studio, where he studied for four years.
 While at the Actors Studio, Barbareschi was cast as cameraman Mark Tomaso in the film Cannibal Holocaust, directed by Ruggero Deodato.
-The film was controversial for its graphic violence and realistic murder scenes which were initially speculated to be genuine although, contrary to rumor, Deodato and the film's producers were never charged with murder.
-Deodato himself has claimed that the actors who portrayed the murdered characters – including Barbareschi – were contracted to stay out of the public eye for a year after the film's release, but cast member Carl Gabriel Yorke disputes this, and some of the other actors are known to have appeared in films released concurrently with, or shortly after, Cannibal Holocaust.
+The film was controversial for its graphic violence and realistic murder scenes which were initially speculated to be genuine, although contrary to rumours Deodato and the film's producers were never charged with murder.
+Deodato himself has claimed that the actors who portrayed the murdered characters – including Barbareschi – were contracted to stay out of the public eye for a year after the film's release.
+The existence of these contracts was disputed by Carl Gabriel Yorke but confirmed by Francesca Ciardi, both of whom co-starred on the film with Barbareschi.